Christian Brando: Early life

 Christian Brando was named after his father's longtime friend French film director Christian Marquand who later directed Marlon in the 1968 film Candy.
 Christian was born in Los Angeles on May 11, 1958, the product of an affair between Marlon Brando and Anna Kashfi, an actress born to a British family in colonial India.
 Marlon and Kashfi met in 1955, and Kashfi became pregnant in 1957.
 They married in 1958 and divorced one year later.

 Christian was shuttled between his mother and father.
 His parents became increasingly hostile and abusive toward each other, and engaged in a protracted custody battle.
 The 12-year custody battle and his mother's uncontrollable temper due to her abuse of drugs and alcohol significantly affected young Christian.
 Marlon eventually won custody of Christian, who was then 13 years old.
 At that time, Marlon had described his son as a "basket case of emotional disorder".

 Marlon was a distant father and spent little time with young Christian, who was raised by nannies and servants.
-Christian moved between Hollywood and Tetiaroa, his father's private island near Tahiti.
+Christian moved between Hollywood and Tetiʻaroa, his father's private island near Tahiti.
 Marlon continued to have relationships with multiple women by whom he fathered numerous children.
 Years later, while commenting on his childhood, Christian said, "The family kept changing shape, I'd sit down at the breakfast table and say, 'Who are you?'"

 In 1972, while his father was abroad in France filming Last Tango in Paris, Christian was kidnapped by his mother, who took him from school, then brought him to a gang of hippie friends in Baja California, Mexico.
 Apparently, she had promised them $10,000 if they would hide Christian away.
 When she refused to pay, they took and hid the boy; a posse of private detectives hired by Marlon, from an agency named "The Investigators", led by private investigator Jay J. Armes, rescued him late one night.
 He was found living in a tent and ill with bronchial pneumonia.
 His mother was arrested near the Mexican border after being pulled over for drunk driving and disorderly behavior.
-Back in court his father was awarded sole custody.
+Back in court, his father was awarded sole custody.

 During his teen years, he dropped out of high school and began drinking and using LSD.
 He was not interested in being in the spotlight.
 He ran away from home to Washington state to move in with family friends, which his father ultimately approved and supported.
 His father visited him there and later purchased a remote cabin where Christian practised artistic welding at age 22, dividing his time between the cabin and his father's Hollywood Hills residence.